-Compulsory Reading - Seminar Paper (50 points): Students are required to submit a seminar paper (1000-1500 words in length) analysing the compulsory reading of their choice.
+This subject is assessed based on continuous assessment.
+The continuous assessment consists of five parts: active participation, reading journal, group presentation, AI essay review, and seminar paper.
 Details about the form and content of the reading journals will be discussed in the introductory meeting in Week 1 of the semester.
-Papers must conform to the guidelines of academic writing and must NOT be plagiarised.
+All student papers must conform to the guidelines of academic writing and must NOT be plagiarised.
+No part of students' work may be produced by AI text generators/text editors.
+Using material produced by AI text generators/editors will be considered plagiarism.
 Plagiarised papers will be awarded 0 points.
-Students will not be given the option of rewriting plagiarised seminar papers.
+Students will NOT be given the option of rewriting plagiarised papers.

-To pass the course, the SUM of all points (active participation + reading journal + group presentation + seminar paper) must be no less than 65 points.
+To pass the course, the SUM of all points (active participation + reading journal + group presentation + AI essay review + seminar paper) must be no less than 65 points.